 Hibs have short-term issues to address but long-term prospects are exciting under new manager and potential investor

+Hibs have short-term issues to address but long-term prospects are exciting amid potential major investment

 Throwing away a two-goal lead against Ross County does that to you.
 Hibs were far from dominant against their Dingwall visitors even when leading 2-0 but there was a feeling that the capital club were their own worst enemy.
 Hindsight is always a wonderful thing when dissecting substitutions and tactical tweaks in the wake of a dismaying result but Nick Montgomery's decision to remove holding midfielder James Jeggo and centre-half Rocky Bushiri when ahead did not help Hibs' cause.